secangkirkopipanas/ocp-pipeline-utils/README.md

-# ocp-pipeline-utils
+# Utility for OCP Pipeline

-Container image with some useful utility for OCP Pipeline
+Container image with some useful utilities for OCP Pipeline

+* wget
+* zip
+* yq
+* jq
+* git
+* kubesplit